Active Learning for Crowd-Sourced Databases: Experimental Results

 \subsubsection{Entity Resolution}

-Entity resolution is the task of finding different records that refer to the same entity.
-Entity resolution (ER) is an essential step in data integration and cleaning, especially when data comes from multiple sources.
-Crowd-sourcing is typically a more accurate means for ER than machine learning, but also more expensive and slower~\cite{crowd-er}.
+Entity resolution (ER) involves finding different records that refer to the same entity, and is an essential step in data integration/cleaning \cite{arasu-er,active-sampling,Qurk,sarawagi-er,crowd-er}.
+Humans are typically more accurate at ER than classifiers, but also slower and more expensive~\cite{crowd-er}.